remorses/vitro/README.md

 -   [x] make vitro callable from sub directories, searching for a top level vitro.config.js file and setting the cwd to that level,
 -   [ ] make a dashboard where you can login with github, connect a repository and deploy its vitro app and get all the additional features like visual diffs, performance report, bundle size report
 -   [ ] make an example with an iframe in wrapper with emotion
--   [ ] how to pass a custom tsconfig, babel? pass a tsconfigPath and copy it on vitro start, the same for babel
+-   [ ] how to pass a custom babel? add a babelConfig and merge it in the babel.config.js
 -   [ ] exit from full screen with esc key
 -   [ ] reset render count to zero when rendering above profiler
 -   [ ] add max zIndex to story toolbar (no this way is difficult to cover them with overlay in full screen)